The Guide to Mass Text Messaging for Schools

 It explains the 98% open rate of texts and the fact that 90% are read within three minutes.
 It’s why so many schools use a text message service to contact parents and students when there’s an emergency.

-No Extra Apps are Necessary
+No Extra Apps Needed

 It’s the Channel Your Students Prefer